How do I get my work highlighted in your online publication?

 To get in touch about advertising, distribution, and partnerships, contact our Director of Sales and Marketing, Suzy Kopf (email@example.com).

-If you would like to send our team a press release please email all three of us the details.
+If you would like to send our team a press release please email all four of us the details.
 If there is an opening, talk, or event you would like to invite us to attend, please provide at least one month’s notice.

 How do I get my work highlighted in your print publication?

 Our print journal comes out twice a year and it is thematic and designed to be evergreen.
 This means that exhibition reviews, projects on a constrained timeline, or news-related content is a better fit for our online magazine.
 Our editorial team decides our print content based on the theme of the issue and we strive to create a balance in each issue, and this process is collaborative.

 I’m a freelance writer or photographer, how can I pitch you?